Minecrafthackermau/calculator/README.md

 #  *Terms of Service*

 ## *Overview*
-The content of the pages of this program is for your general information and use only.
+The content of this program is for your general information and use only.
 It is subject to change without notice.
-You must be at least 13 years of age to use this site.
-If you are not at least 13 years of age do not use this site.
-By playing this game and being on this site you confirm that you are at least 13 years of age and you have read and fully understood these terms & conditions.
+You must be at least 13 years of age to use this program.
+If you are not at least 13 years of age do not use this program.
+By playing this game and running this program, you confirm that you are at least 13 years of age and you have read and fully understood these terms & conditions.

 ##  *1. Definitions*
   "I" or "me" refers to the creator/owner of https://math-gizmos.github.io/calculator/ (math-gizmos).